clubdrop/documentation/docs/intro.md

 - Struggling to increase the loyalty and influence of their community users.
 - Lacking tools for finely screening users and reaching advanced members.

 As a provider of web3 marketing services, our focus is on creating a framework that gives true ownership of smart contracts through **Dropkit**.
-This tool makes it easy for anyone, brands and individuals can quickly build web3 applications using Clubdrop and unlock the potential of the new economy.
+The tool makes it easy for anyone, brands and individuals can quickly build web3 applications using Clubdrop and unlock the potential of the new economy.

 <div class="docs-card-container">
   <div class="row row-cols-1 row-cols-md-2a g-3">